Skip to main content

 The court can dismiss (or strike out) the claim if the landlord is not entitled to possession.

-This could happen if the landlord served a defective notice, or the arrears did not meet the threshold on the day the notice was served or the day of the hearing.
+The court could dismiss the claim if the landlord served a defective notice, or the arrears did not meet the threshold on the day the notice was served or the day of the hearing.

-In practice, many landlords proceed on discretionary rent arrears grounds if they can.
+In practice, many landlords proceed on discretionary rent arrears grounds if they are unable to rely on ground 8.
 This means the tenant can argue it is not reasonable to make a possession order, or ask for possession to be suspended on terms.

 Orders the court cannot make